2026 Autotrader 400 props, odds, best bets, picks, predictions: NASCAR experts backing Carson Hocevar

 Fresh off a win at the Daytona 500, Tyler Reddick looks to make it two in a row when he takes part in the 2026 Autotrader 400 at EchoPark Speedway in Hampton, Ga., on Sunday.
 He has nine career wins and 93 top-10 finishes.
 Chase Elliott, Ryan Blaney and Joey Logano are the co-favorites at +1000 (risk $100 to win $1000) at FanDuel Sportsbook.

 Among the other favorites are William Byron and Austin Cindric (+1400), Kyle Larson (+1500), Christopher Bell (+1600) and Denny Hamlin (+1800).
 Bell won last year's race, the first of three in a row.
 He finished the season with four wins overall.
 Sunday's race is set to begin at 3 p.m.
-ET.
+ET, with Reddick carrying over his success from last week as he'll start on the pole.
 Before entering any 2026 Autotrader 400 props or NASCAR parlay picks, be sure to see what elite expert auto racing handicappers Phil Bobbitt and Steve Greco have to say.

 Bobbitt and Greco built a predictive engine that consistently beats the books.
 They find huge value and aren't afraid of volume.
 Over the past four-plus years, their followers are up more than $28,000 on $100 NASCAR betting plays.
 In 2024, they nailed seven outright winners in the Cup Series, returning nearly seven units for a 25.7% ROI.